erhant/circom101/README.md

 ## Style

-Check the formatting of test codes using:
+Check the formatting with the following command:

 ```sh
 yarn format
 ```

+This command checks the test code with [Prettier](https://www.npmjs.com/package/prettier), and lints the book with [Markdownlint](https://www.npmjs.com/package/markdownlint).